Manifolds with harmonic curvature and curvature operator of the second kind: introduction

-Furthermore, by employing rigidity theorems for Einstein manifolds concerning the curvature operator of the second kind, established by Dai–Fu \cite{DF} and Li \cite{Li3}, we get the following: \begin{corollary} Let $(M, g)$ be an $n(\ge 3)$-dimensional compact Riemannian manifold with harmonic curvature, and $\mathring{R}\,$ be the curvature operator of the second kind.
-If\\ (i) $3\le n\le 7$ and $\mathring{R}\,$ is $\frac{n(n+2)}{2(n+1)}$-nonnegative;\\ (ii) $8\le n\le 13$ and $\mathring{R}\,$ is $4$-nonnegative;\\ (iii) $n\ge 14$, $\mathring{R}\,$ is $[\frac{n+2}{4}]$-nonnegative,\\ then $M$ must be of constant curvature. \end{corollary} \begin{remark} Corollary 1.2 extends and enhances Kashiwada's results \cite{ka} and Theorem 1.2 in \cite{DFD}.
-Corollary 1.2 can be regarded as a generalization of their results on Einstein manifolds \cite{{CGT},{DF},{Li3}}. \end{remark}
+\begin{thm} Let $(M, g)$ be an $n(\ge 4)$-dimensional complete Einstein manifold.
+If the curvature operator of the second kind $\mathring{R}$ is $\frac{3n(n-1)^2(n+2)}{2(5n^3+3n^2-30n+16)}$-nonnegative, then $M$ must be of constant curvature. \end{thm} Therefore, Based on Theorems~\ref{A} and ~\ref{B}, and the rigidity results for Einstein manifolds related to the curvature operator of the second kind — as established by Dai-Fu \cite{DF} and Li \cite{Li3}, we obtain the following corollary. \begin{corollary} Let $(M, g)$ be an $n(\ge 3)$-dimensional complete Riemannian manifold with harmonic curvature tensor, and $\mathring{R}\,$ be the curvature operator of the second kind.
+If\\ (i) $3\le n\le 8$ and $\mathring{R}\,$ is $\frac{n(n+2)}{2(n+1)}$-nonnegative;\\ (ii) $9\le n\le 15$ and $\mathring{R}\,$ is $4\frac12$-nonnegative;\\ (iii) $n\ge 16$, $\mathring{R}\,$ is $\frac{3n(n-1)^2(n+2)}{2(5n^3+3n^2-30n+16)}$-nonnegative,\\ then $M$ must be of constant curvature. \end{corollary} \begin{remark} Corollary 1.3 extends and enhances Kashiwada's results \cite{ka} and Theorem 1.2 in \cite{DFY}.
+Corollary 1.3 can be regarded as a generalization of their results on Einstein manifolds \cite{{CGT},{DF},{Li3}}. \end{remark}

-Based on some existing results in this field and Theorem~\ref{A}, combined with Li's conjecture that a closed $n$-dimensional Riemannian manifold with $(n+\frac{n-2}{n})$-positive curvature operator of the second kind is diffeomorphic to a spherical space form, it is natural to ask:
+Based on some existing results in this field and Corollary 1.3, combined with Li's conjecture that a closed $n$-dimensional Riemannian manifold with $(n+\frac{n-2}{n})$-positive curvature operator of the second kind is diffeomorphic to a spherical space form, it is natural to ask:

 {\bf Question} Are closed manifolds with harmonic curvature and $(n+\frac{n-2}{n})$-positive curvature operator of the second kind spherical space form?